-Regulation for UV lighting fixtures and replacement products is especially important because of safety recommendations and guidelines.
+Regulation for UV fixtures and replacement products is especially important because of safety recommendations and guidelines.
 Exposure to UV-C can damage our eyes and skin if products are not used or maintained properly.
 Our goal is always to recommend safe, effective products from trusted manufacturers.

 An article recently published by INC. highlights the regulation problem.
 It also points out a product from one of our manufacturer partners.